skade/presentations/unicorns.md

 ## You might see a pattern

-All these approches start out in the formal world and build towards written text from there.
+All these approches start out in with testing formats and build towards written text from there.
 They automatically follow the structure of the code.

 ## Literate programming